bevyengine/rfcs/network_replication.md

 Saving
 - At the end of every fixed update, iterate `Changed<T>` and `Removed<T>`  for all replicable components and duplicate them to an isolated copy.
-- This isolated copy would be a collection of sparse sets, for just the replicable components.
+- This isolated copy would be a collection of `SpareSet<T>`, for just the replicable components.
 Tables would be rebuilt when restoring.
-- (From their description, [subworlds](https://github.com/bevyengine/rfcs/pull/16) seem like they could also be used for generating snapshots and performing rollbacks, but I need more details.
-Might be a lot of overhead.)
+- (From [their RFC](https://github.com/bevyengine/rfcs/pull/16), `SubWorlds` seem like they might be usable for snapshot generation and rollbacks, but I need more details.
+AFAIK, they only address the "reserve a range of entities with separate metadata" requirement.)

 Packets
 - For snapshots, also compute the changes as a XOR and copy that into a ring buffer of patches.
 XOR the latest patch with the earlier patches to bring them up-to-date.
 Finally, write the packets and pass them to the protocol layer.